-CU Boulder CMCI students and faculty from four departments will represent 16 divisions and interest groups during this year’s Association for Education in Journalism and Mass Communication conference, to be held virtually from Aug.
+CU Boulder CMCI students and faculty from four departments represented 16 divisions and interest groups during this year’s Association for Education in Journalism and Mass Communication conference, held virtually from Aug.
 4 through 7.

 From CU Boulder Today: Researchers (including Sandra Ristovska, assistant professor of media studies), share their expertise, examining four areas in which the U.S. has––and hasn’t––changed this past year, and what it could mean for the future of social and political movements, education, policing and justice in America.